 - Can you run a sponsored post without the disclaimer?

 - Can you run my sponsored post for free?

-Unfortunately, Map Happy does not function as a travel agency.
+Unfortunately, Map Happy is not a travel agency.

 The team always loves hearing from people working on new products.
 Perhaps your new product is the greatest thing since sliced bread.
 Keeping this in mind, the number one thing that keeps us from covering an innovative new product is usability.